 KENNETH RANDOLPH TAYLOR

-DECEMBER 2, 2014 COMMON ERA
+DECEMBER 4, 2014 COMMON ERA

-THE THIRD DAY OF ADVENT, YEAR B
+THE FIFTH DAY OF ADVENT, YEAR B

-THE FEAST OF JOHN BROWN, ABOLITIONIST
+THE FEAST OF SAINT JOHN OF DAMASCUS, HYMN WRITER

 The reading from Proverbs 6 contains maxims regarding how to and how not to behave toward others ethically.
 None of our actions affect just us, for, as John Donne told us centuries ago,